One month ago, a podcaster said Aziz Ansari was going to be accused of sexual misconduct

 Budden was right about Vice too.
 On January 2 2018, Vice Media suspended two executives after allegations of sexual misconduct.

-Vice is a media company focused on news, arts and culture.
+Vice is a media company focused on news, arts, and culture.
 This is not the first time for Vice to be in the epicenter of a sexual misconduct scandal.
-In December 2017, the New York Times published an article on sexual harassment at Vice.
-President of the company, Andrew Creighton, paid 135 thousand United States Dollars to a former employee, after she claimed she was fired after rejecting an intimate relationship with him.
+In December, 2017, the New York Times published an article on sexual harassment at Vice.
+The president of the company, Andrew Creighton, paid $135,000 to a former employee after she claimed she was fired after rejecting an intimate relationship with him.